 Central Idaho is a nature lover’s dream.
 Clear alpine lakes reflect blue skies, trees reach up to touch the clouds, and the air is always fresh and crisp.
-Explore the area when you embark on some of the best hikes in Idaho.
-Lace up your hiking boots, pack your bag, and go on an adventure!
-Make sure you access our complimentary Vacation Guide for the inside scoop on other things to do and see in the area.
+Check out our list of the best hikes in Idaho to discover one of our favorites ways to explore the great outdoors!
+So, lace up your hiking boots, pack your bag, and get ready to embark on an exciting adventure!

 Before You Start Hiking in Stanley, Idaho